AmanJain2903/Mickey-AI-Clone/README.md

   - "Is Aman available next Tuesday afternoon?"
   - "Can we schedule a meeting with Aman?"
   - "What's his availability this week?"
+  - "Can we meet at 10 PM tonight?"
+(Working hours validation)
 - **Handler**: Google Calendar integration with real-time availability checking
-- **Features**: 1-hour availability windows, America/Los_Angeles timezone, meeting coordination
+- **Features**: 1-hour availability windows, America/Los_Angeles timezone, meeting coordination, business hours enforcement (8AM-8PM PT)

 #### 📧 **Communication & Notification Requests**
 - **NEW FEATURE**: Requests to send messages, notifications, or meeting invites to Aman